samseyller/samseyller/README.md

 # Hi there, I'm Sam 👋

-I'm a Python enthusiast who's excited about learning programming and publishing projects on GitHub.
+I'm a PowerShell & Python enthusiast who's excited about learning programming and publishing projects on GitHub.
 While I'm relatively new to the platform, I have solid experience working with various languages, including C++, Java, PHP, HTML, and JavaScript.
 As an IT System Administrator with a passion for cybersecurity, I understand the importance and usefulness of programming in the IT profession.
 While I don't plan on becoming a full-time programmer, I recognize its value and want to continue building my foundational knowledge.
 Looking forward to collaborating and contributing to the GitHub community!

 ## My Stats